keyboard_arrow_up

 Overhead Dip Station

-A dip station designed for constant, multiple dips, multiple colors, or multiple grades.
-It features two-axes.
-The vertical axis removes preheated racks of parts or tools from the machine, and then moves them laterally to any of up to four dip tanks.
+Engineered for continuous, multi-dip operations, this dip station is designed to accommodate multiple colors, multiple grades, and repeat dipping cycles.
+Featuring a two-axis system, its vertical axis removes preheated racks of parts or tools from the machine, while the lateral axis moves them to any of up to four dip tanks, enabling seamless production transitions.

 Molding Pawl